vikas-348/Holiday-plan/README.md

 # Contact Us

-We are currently first year B-Tech undergraduate students at IIT Jodhpur.
-You can contact us at tripindia.iitj@gmail.com .
+We are currently final year Student of SFIT Group-10.You can contact us at tripindia.iitj@gmail.com .